|

 "Women Creating A World Beyond War and Violence"

-Thanks to Roberta Manley for sharing these two poems
+Thanks to Roberta Manley for sharing these

 TWO WOMEN PEACE POEMS